Jump to section

 Symptoms of laryngitis in a cat may make themselves evident fairly quickly, especially if the cat has developed an upper respiratory infection (URI).
 These symptoms may include:

-If the laryngitis is the result of a URI, the pet owner may also notice:
+If the laryngitis is the result of a URI, the pet parent may also notice:

 The causes of laryngitis in cats can range widely from a simple URI or irritant all the way up to an obstruction in the larynx or even a growth that affects the movements of the vocal cords.
 This condition is vague enough that it can be difficult for vets to determine the exact cause of the cat’s lost voice:

-When a cat comes into the vet’s office with laryngitis, the vet performs a head-to-tail physical on the cat.
-A significant part of the exam includes an endoscopic examination of the larynx, which means the cat will need to be anesthetized.
-During this part of the exam, the vet will attempt to insert an endotracheal tube down the cat’s throat to see if there’s an obstruction or mass that makes meowing difficult.
+When a cat comes into the vetcare office with laryngitis, the veterinarian performs a head-to-tail physical on the cat.
+A significant part of the exam might include an endoscopic examination of the larynx, which means the cat will need to be anesthetized.
+X-rays may also be performed to try and determine if a mass or growth is causing the problem.

 When a cat has a sore throat along with laryngitis, it’s hard to swallow, much less eat or drink.
 A mild pain medication can help the cat to swallow more easily, which means it will be able to eat and make a faster return to good health.